 AEM Connectors are listed on the Adobe Exchange.

 In previous AEM solutions, Package Manager was used to install connectors on various AEM instances.
 However, with AEM as a Cloud Service, connectors are deployed during the CI/CD process in Cloud Manager.
-In order for the connectors to be deployed, connectors need to be referenced in the maven project’s pom.xml.
+For the connectors to be deployed, connectors must be referenced in the maven project’s pom.xml.

 There are various options of how the packages can be included in a project:

-Regardless of where they’re hosted, packages need to be referenced as dependencies in the pom.xml, as provided by the vendor.
+Regardless of where they are hosted, packages must be referenced as dependencies in the pom.xml, as provided by the vendor.

 <!-- UberJAR Dependency to be added to the project's Reactor pom.xml --> <dependency> <groupId>com.partnername</groupId> <artifactId>my-artifact</artifactId> <version>V123</version> <!-- use the latest! --> <scope>provided</scope> <classifier>my_classifier</classifier> </dependency>

-If the ISV partner hosts the connector on a internet accessible (such as Cloud Manager accessible) maven repository, the ISV should provide the repository configuration where the pom.xml can be placed, so the connector dependencies (above) can be resolved at build time (both locally, and by Cloud Manager).
+If the ISV partner hosts the connector on an internet-accessible (such as Cloud Manager accessible) maven repository, the ISV should provide the repository configuration where the

 <repository> <id>the-repository</id> <name>The Repository Where the Connector is Hosted</name> <url>https://repo.partnername.com/repositories/aem_connector_repo</url> <releases> <enabled>true</enabled> <updatePolicy>never</updatePolicy> </releases> <snapshots> <enabled>false</enabled> </snapshots> </repository>

-If the ISV partner chooses to distribute the Connector as downloadable files, then the ISV should provide instructions on how the files can be deployed to a local-filesystem maven repository that needs to be checked into Git as part of the AEM project, so that Cloud Manager can resolve these dependencies.
+If the ISV partner chooses to distribute the Connector as downloadable files, then the ISV should provide instructions.
+The instruction should describe how the files can be deployed to a local-filesystem maven repository that must be checked into Git as part of the AEM project.
+This ensures that Cloud Manager can resolve these dependencies.